-Enea by Clase bcn, Spain
+Enea by Clase bcn

 Enea is a contemporary furniture manufacturer with a site in the Basque Country.
 Collaborating with designers Josep Lluscá, Gabriel Teixidó and the trio Lievore Alhterr Molina, Enea has developed a catalogue of versatile, comfortable, durable and functional products for the private and commercial markets.